chenyulab4126/PF/README.md

 ## Organization

 + pipeline: COVID-19 and SLE RNA-seq data analysis.
-+ figs: Data and R codes for generating the figures.
++ fig: Data and R codes for generating the figures.